The-Last-Cookie/osu-wiki-notes/words.md

 # Word list

+A list meant as a translation guideline to make translations more consistent and sound more natural.

 - account support team - Account-Support-Team
 - ban - dauerhafte Sperre
 - Beat Snap Divisor - Taktteiler